 1. Right option for your requirements

 Important features like security and communication are integrated smoothly into web and mobile apps using SDKs and APIs.
-Both provide same advantages but also display differences.
+Both provide the same advantages but also display differences.

-More importantly, an APK will allow developers to mould the application on various perspective of the user.
+More importantly, an APK will allow developers to mould the application from various perspectives of the user.
 It is evident there are particular benefits associated with both but an SDK is more beneficial than an API in specific scenarios.

 2. Faster Integration to streamline development

 Pre-built functionalities allow smooth integration of SDK within an app.
-It has the ability to smartly eliminate any integration complexity related to the creation of authorization signatures or parsing SMS messages either in native language or platform on behalf of its pre-built functionality.
+It can smartly eliminate any integration complexity related to the creation of authorization signatures or parsing SMS messages either in the native language or platform on behalf of its pre-built functionality.

-3. Security the aspect that matters most
+3. The Security aspect that matters most

-In order to ensure stronger security, system will be highly complex and require efforts from experts to develop, update and test it.
-This is where SDK outshines an API by ensuring business can add advanced security features easily into system to block fraud or store sensitive data.
+To ensure stronger security, the system will be highly complex and require efforts from experts to develop, update, and test it.
+This is where SDK outshines an API by ensuring businesses can add advanced security features easily into the system to block fraud or store sensitive data.

-5. Reliability and assurance of long term benefits
+5. Reliability and assurance of long-term benefits

-Now latest features are also supposed to be bug free and an SDK which is tested rigorously before launch as well as verified by various users in terms of stability, and reliability.
+Now latest features are also supposed to be bug-free and an SDK which is tested rigorously before launch as well as verified by various users in terms of stability, and reliability.

-Conclusion — Which one you require
+Conclusion — Which one do you require

-After All, they are preloaded with enormous benefits to save time and resources as well as let developers to keep themselves updated with technologies without any extra indulgence in research.
+After All, they are preloaded with enormous benefits to save time and resources as well as let developers keep themselves updated with technologies without any extra indulgence in research.

 If you are building a new mobile app and want to build with less development time yet add uniqueness to please users then prefer the SDK as it will delight you more than an API.